Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Juliette:
+- Had issues with the Flask app and the virtual environment, solved now.
+- Installed PUTTy for SSH and connected to Raspberry pi
+- Making app with flask and SQLite for sensors from Raspberrypi

 #### Marco:
 -continued the design process for the sensor mast, worked through two iterations each using a different design to move camera and optical equiptment. finalised the orientation of equiptment on the mast, as lidar needs a 360 degree unimpeded view whereas if camera and optical equiptment has small blindspots it is not a big issue (given that default position is unimpeded).